Dylan-Hackett/Thaumazein/README.md

 - Improve onboard effects with either reverb or more full delay network.
 Possibly port code from clouds instead of current delay/reverb

-- Figure out a shift function that changes the knobs to control the effects and freezes the unshifted main osc params.
-"In normal mode (Shift up), the pot directly controls parameter A; in Shift mode (Shift down), it controls parameter B. On entering either mode, capture r0 = raw and v0 = the last stored value for that parameter.
-Then map raw → mapped value using a piecewise linear stretch: if raw ≥ r0, map [r0…1] → [v0…1]; otherwise map [0…r0] → [0…v0].
-Clamp results to [0,1].
-Additionally, if the knob ever physically hits 0 or 1 (raw == 0 or 1) outside of a mode switch, reset r0 and v0 both to that endpoint so the pot returns to normal direct mapping until the next shift."

 - Improve and potentially redesign how the touch control for each keyboard key will work.
 Currently its one parameter for the whole keyboard being modulated by all keys being touched.
 Will definitely change which parameter is being modulated depending on engine.
 Potentially will change to modulate multiple params with different keys/parts of the keyboard as well.

 - Some "magic numbers" (sensitivity = 150.0f, smoothing bounds) could be pulled into named constants or config